Home >> Solution >> The Effect of Bottle Shape on Shrink Quality

 • Can cause local areas of distortion to the shrink label

-• Can cause label tearing on the edges
+• Can cause label film tearing on the edges

 • Can result in areas shielded from direct influence of the heat source